immma/sync-async-javascript/README.md

 The file called `app.js` is contain local functions that use parameter.
 Then, in `runner.js` is contains function from `exportModule.js`, `processOne.js`, and `processTwo.js`.

-You can call it simply by node app.js or runner.js to know the difference.
+You can call it simply by `node app.js` or `node runner.js` to know the difference.

 Happy Testing.
 ---